continued …

 The Luftwaffe General in Denmark reported two attempted evening missions by Ar 234s on the 6th.
 The first, to Ipswich and Harwich, was broken off with technical trouble; the second, bound for Great Yarmouth and Lowestoft was thwarted in its task by solid cloud cover.

-There was an air raid on Kaltenkirchen on the morning of 9 April; no one was hurt but a Ju 88 and two Ar 234s were slightly damaged.
+An estimated 200 HE bombs fell on Kaltenkirchen on 7 April, killing three people and wounding four as wel las destroying an Ar 234, two Ju 388s and a Ju 88.
+There was another raid on the morning of the 9th; no one was hurt but a Ju 88 and two Ar 234s were slightly damaged.
 An Arado flew a lengthy reconnaissance from Schleswig that afternoon, from 15.17–17.57 hrs., obtaining photographs of the Great Yarmouth and Harwich areas.
 This report was again addressed by Luftwaffe General Denmark to the Kriegsmarine: Chief Naval Command North, Admiral Heligoland Bight and Admiral Skaggerak.
 Next day, warning was given to friendly units that an Ar 234 of 1.(F)/1 was due to take off from Stavanger at around 14.00 hrs. and an aircraft was duly plotted off Rattray Head from 15.18–15.43 hrs.

 On the 13th, 1.(F)/33 was in contact with an Uffz.
 Heusler at Bayreuth-Bindlach, telling him that if he could not get some vehicle away by road or rail, he should hand it over to the base command there and get himself back to Schleswig-Land.
 The same day, the Luftwaffe General in Denmark told Luftflotte Reich that the Staffel had ceased North Sea reconnaissance owing to the fuel situation.
 Next day, a Mosquito of No. 140 Squadron at 16.45 hrs achieved full coverage of Schleswig-Land, its photographs revealing 42 aircraft there.
 Among these was “1 Ar.234 on W. end of ENE/WSW runway”, the first time that a jet had been spotted on this aerodrome.